 - All PPE shall be maintained and shall be fully functional as designed and shall be free of any defect including rips, tears, missing reflective striping, snaps, zippers buttons or Velcro which no longer fastens as designed

 - Helmets shall not have excessive adornments contrary to NFPA guidance, nor shall

 - Firefighting gloves should be compatible with the coats they are being worn with, i.e. wristlets are required on gloves where there are no thumb-holes in the coat wristlets.

 - Students with any facial hair that interferes, or potentially interferes with the face to facepiece seal will not be permitted to participate in evolutions requiring the use of a respirator.

 Cellular Phones / Radios / Pagers

-- The use of cellular phones for voice or text communications during any class period is strictly Phones may be used only during designated breaks or after the class has been dismissed.
+- The use of cellular phones is prohibited and shall be left in the student’s vehicles or in the off position.
+Phones may be used only during designated breaks or after the class has been dismissed.

 - Any radio necessary for the performance of a student’s duties shall be kept at a minimum volume and shall not disturb a class

 - Pagers shall be placed on silent/vibrate and pager/portable radio audio for on-duty personnel shall be set so as not to interfere with the performance of the class.